lmpipaon/Implementing-a-Neural-Network-on-an-S1500-PLC-IntelligentChlorination/README.md

 **1. Data Preparation**
    - Reads data from a CSV file, separates input features (9 columns) and the target variable (1 column).
-   - Converts data to numeric and standardizes features using StandardScaler to improve model performance.<br>
+   - Converts data to numeric and standardizes features using StandardScaler to improve model performance.

 **2. Model Creation**
    - Defines a simple neural network with:
      - A hidden layer (6 neurons, ReLU activation).
      - A dropout layer that randomly disables 20% of the neurons in the hidden layer to prevent overfitting.
      - A output neuron (linear activation for regression).
    - Uses adam optimizer, mean squared error (MSE) as the loss function, and mean absolute error (MAE) as a metric.

 **3. Training**
    - Splits data into training (80%) and validation (20%) sets using scikit-learn's train_test_split.
    - Trains the model with TensorFlow/Keras, applying backpropagation and Early Stopping to avoid overfitting.